ingStudiosOfficial/cordfriendai/README.md

 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ## License
-Cordfriend AI is listed under the Apache 2.0 License.
+Cordfriend AI is licensed under the Apache 2.0 License.

 Read [LICENSE](./LICENSE) for more details.